-We’re excited to be nearing the finish line on our new release of our Security Protocol, but that’s not all.
+We’re excited to be nearing the finish line on releasing new updates to the Quantstamp Security Protocol, but that’s not all.
 We also attended NY Blockchain Week, are publishing a book, are teaching a blockchain development course, and much more.
 Read on to find out what's been going on this month at Quantstamp:

-We’ve been working hard to release the next version of the Quantstamp Security Protocol, and we’re nearing the finish line.
-This release will have an all-new user experience which makes it easier than ever to scan smart contracts for security vulnerabilities.
-In addition, the network will be more decentralized.
+We’ve been working hard to release new updates to the Quantstamp Security Protocol, and we’re nearing the finish line.
+These updates will include a user interface which makes it easier than ever to scan smart contracts for security vulnerabilities.
+In addition, the network will be decentralized.
 Now anyone who stakes 50,000 QSP and meets the requirements to operate a node can help the network and potentially earn QSP through contributing to scanning.

 In the next few weeks, we are reaching out to existing node operators as well as select members of our community to allow them to onboard to the new network.
 If you are interested in being part of this alpha-test, feel free to read our alpha-test node operator manual and setup a node.